 Each child’s response to bullying is different.
 The effects can be long-lasting and harmful.
 Bullying can lead to depression, anxiety, low self-esteem, and poor body image.

-Bullying may be physical, verbal, sexual or psychological.
-It may include:
+Bullying can be physical, verbal, or psychological.
+Examples are:

-- Using text, photo or video messaging, internet sites, social media (Facebook, Twitter), or cell phones in a hurtful way
+- “cyberbullying”- using text, photo or video messaging, social media (Facebook, Twitter, Instagram, Snapchat, YouTube), or cell phones in a hurtful way

 Signs That a Child is Being Bullied

-- Loss of interest in doing school work, or suddenly beginning to do poorly in school
+- loss of interest in doing schoolwork or suddenly doing poorly in school

-- Headaches, stomachaches, or other physical problems without a medical reason or cause
+- headaches, stomachaches, or physical problems without a medical reason or cause

-What to Do If Your Child Is Being Bullied
+What to do if you Think Your Child is Being Bullied

-- Who did you play with at school?
+- Whom did you play or eat lunch with at school?

 - What do you think about the other children in your class?